JanLahmann/RasQberry-Two/content/3d-model/bill-of-materials.md

 #### Raspberry Pi:

-- Raspberry Pi 5 4GB or Raspberry Pi 4B 4GB
+- Raspberry Pi 5 2GB or Raspberry Pi 4B 4GB

-  - <em>The Pi 5 is recommended for this project, however a Pi 4B can be used as well, with a decrease in performance.</em>

-  - <em>A minimum of 4GB of RAM is recommended for the best experience.
-The 2GB model of the Pi 5 can be used, however with some decrease in the performance of certain demos.</em>
+  - <em>2 GB of RAM for the Pi 5 is sufficient for day to day tasks and most of the quantum demos.
+If a demo runs poorly with 2GB of RAM, it will be noted in the demo's info.</em>

-  - <em>Alternatives to some components will be needed if the Pi 4B is used (power supply, cooling fan etc.).
+  - <em>The Pi 5 is recommended for this project, however a Pi 4B can be used as well.
+Alternatives to some components will be needed if the Pi 4B is used (power supply, cooling fan etc.).
 The cooling configuration with a Pi 4B has not been tested, due to the lack of a standard cooler for the Pi 4B.
-If using a Pi 4B, a PWM fan of some kind mounted above the CPU is recommended.</em>
+If using a Pi 4B, a PWM fan of some kind mounted above the CPU is recommended.
+Additionally, the wiring to the LED array is different for the Pi 4.</em>

   - **The hardware assembly guide will assume that a Raspberry Pi 5 is used.**